 E-Verify (formerly known as the Basic Pilot/Employment Eligibility Verification Program)

-is an Internet-based system operated by the Department of Homeland Security in partnership with the Social Security Administration that allows participating employers to electronically verify the
+E-Verify is an Internet-based system operated by the Department of Homeland Security in partnership with the Social Security Administration that allows participating employers to electronically verify the

 is the best means available for determining employment eligibility of new hires

 The E-Verify program will be launching new and exciting changes later next month, such as photo screening features and online resources for employees.

 The Department of Homeland Security has announced and published a new, long-awaited version of the I-9 form used to confirm the identity and work authorization of every new hire since 1986.

 The changes in the new forms are as follows:

 Five documents have been removed from List A of the List of Acceptable Documents: